backstage/backstage/docs/auth/github/provider.md

 - `clientSecret`: The client secret tied to the generated client ID.
 - `enterpriseInstanceUrl` (optional): The base URL for a GitHub Enterprise instance, e.g. `https://ghe.<company>.com`.
 Only needed for GitHub Enterprise.
+- `callbackUrl` (optional): The callback url that GitHub will use when initiating an OAuth flow, e.g.
+  `https://your-intermediate-service.com/handler`.
+Only needed if Backstage is not the immediate receiver (e.g. one OAuth app for many backstage instances).

 ## Adding the provider to the Backstage frontend